pinnaculum/galacteek/galacteek/docs/manual/en/workspaces.rst

 Files workspace
 ---------------

-This workspace contains the filemanager.
+This workspace hosts the filemanager.
 Anything opened by the filemanager will appear on this workspace.
+Also, directories which do not contain web pages will be opened here.

 Planet-bound workspaces
 -----------------------